Mrsebastino/First-Milestone/README.md

 <h1> Private Chef Escoffier</h1>

-<h3> First Milesotne.
+<h3> First Milestone.
 User Centic Frontend Development.
 Code Institute.</h3>
  This is a website that promote an imaginary chef organising private event.<br>
 The website include a description of the chef study and work experience,<br>
 example of dishes with photos, imaginary quotes and a contact form.